OSTUSA/ost-todos/README.md

 </connectionStrings>
 ```

 Migrations are run via the IPersistenceSetup service when the application starts.
-Migrations are run with a `Development` profile that
-ensures a test user is available with the following credentials:

 ```
 email: test1@test.com